syleeheal/Machine_Psychopathology/README.md

 ### 2. Causal Inference (Figure 2F)

-This code analyzes the causality involved in the unit activation dynamics using J-PCMCI+ algorithm and AIE estimation.
+This code analyzes the causality involved in the unit activation dynamics using the J-PCMCI+ algorithm and AIE estimation.

 | Experiment | Figure | Script |
 | :--- | :--- | :--- |